codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

     - '../yaml/distribution'
 ---

 All generated artifacts can be published to external services.
-The available integrations currently are email, Slack, Google Play and App Store Connect.
-It is also possible to publish elsewhere with custom scripts, see the examples below.
+The available integrations currently are email, Slack, Google Play, and App Store Connect.
+It is also possible to publish elsewhere with custom scripts; see the examples below.

 ## Integrations for publishing and notifications

 Codemagic has out-of-the-box support for publishing to the services listed below.
-Read more about each individual integration and see the configuration examples below.
+Read more about each integration and see the configuration examples below.

 ### Email

-If the build finishes successfully, release notes (if passed) and the generated artifacts will be published to the provided email address(es).
+If the build finishes successfully, release notes (if passed), and the generated artifacts will be published to the provided email address(es).
 If the build fails, an email with a link to build logs will be sent.

 If you don't want to receive an email notification on build success or failure, you can set `success` to `false` or `failure` to `false` accordingly.